Call of Duty: Black Ops 4: Microtransactions

 In February 2019, the game received further criticism when Treyarch implemented the use of loot boxes into the microtransactions system.
 Yin-Poole noted how many fans were disgruntled at their design, as they did not note the probability of obtaining an item and also contained duplicates of things a player may already have gained.
 He lamented that it felt the "fantastic" core game was buckling under pressure to generate more money for Activision, citing its additional season pass, Black Market Contraband, and paid-for cosmetics, and called the overall design "convoluted, confused and inescapably money-grabbing".
 Kain echoed these complaints, further criticizing the cost of loot boxes and only being available by paying real-world funds, saying "There are so many ways you can spend your money in Black Ops 4 at this point, it's just ridiculous."
 He attributed their inclusion to the game underperforming in sales for Activision.
 As a result of the loot boxes, some fans also accused developer Treyarch's design chief David Vonderhaar of lying as he had initially stated that unlocking Blackout characters could not be achieved through microtransactions.
 Vonderhaar responded by saying "I can tell you what we have done and what we plan on doing, but things change that I can not predict or I didn't know about.
 Doubly true with the business side of things which I have little insight into and even less control over ...
 I answer the questions as best I can with the information I have at the time I am asked."

 Sales

-Black Ops 4 grossed over $500 million in worldwide retail sales within its first three days of release.
+Black Ops 4 grossed over $500 million in worldwide sales within its first three days of release.
+Despite being the best-selling digital launch in Activision's history, overall physical retail sales were down 50% from Call of Duty: WWII (2017), making it the lowest in the series in a decade.
+The game's lack of a single-player campaign did not hinder overall sales.

-The game was the second best selling title in US in November 2018 behind Red Dead Redemption 2.
-In February 2019, Activision announced that the game did not meet expectations.
+The game was the top selling title of October 2018 in the US.
+It became the second best selling title in November and December 2018, behind Red Dead Redemption 2, and Super Smash Bros.
+Ultimate.
+Despite Black Ops 4 becoming the second best-selling title of 2018, Activision announced in February 2019 that the game did not meet their sales expectations.
+After the backlash from fans over the lack of a campaign, Activision announced the next day that the next Call of Duty title would include a single-player campaign.